-English focuses on the study of both literary texts and non-literary texts. developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge and ideas interpretations through the analysis and creation of varied texts.
+English focuses on the study of both literary texts and non-literary texts. developing independent, innovative and students as creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, challenge and and ideas interpretations through the analysis and creation of varied texts.

-Students offered opportunities to are interpret and create for personal, texts cultural, social and aesthetic purposes.
-They learn how language varies according to context, purpose and audience, content, modes and mediums, and how to use it appropriately and effectively for a variety of purposes.
+Students are offered opportunities to interpret and create texts for personal. cultural, social and aesthetic purposes.
+They how language varies according to context, purpose and audience, content, modes and mediums, and how to use it appropriately and effectively for a variety of purposes.
 Students have opportunities to engage with diverse texts to help them develop a sense of themselves, their world and their place in it.

 Students communicate effectively in Standard Australian English for the purposes of responding to and creating texts.
-They make choices about generic structures, language, features textual and technologies participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences.
+They make choices about generic structures, language, textual features and technologies participating actively in literary analysis and the creation of texts in a range of modes, mediums and forms, for a variety of purposes and audiences.
 They explore how literary and non-literary texts shape perceptions of the world, and consider ways in which texts may reflect or challenge social and cultural ways of thinking and influence audiences.